softwareconstruction240/softwareconstruction/instruction/programming-exam/programming-exam.md

 ## Overview

 There are three tests on canvas that all relate to the programming exam.
-There is the "Official Programming Exam" which is the exam itself.
-The "Practice Programming Exam" and "Honorlock Setup/Acknowledgment Quiz" are to make sure that you are ready to take the exam.
+There is the `Official Programming Exam` which is the exam itself.
+The `Practice Programming Exam` and `Honorlock Setup/Acknowledgment Quiz` are to make sure that you are ready to take the exam.

 When you are taking the exam you will not be writing code or answering many questions in Canvas.
 You will do the project in your normal IDE.